My Main Page with Links to My Other

 His recommendations are on the too general

-side, but here is what he suggests: Better measurement of results, fewer
+side, but here they are: Better measurement of results, fewer

 government friendships with contractors, greater use of fixed-price and